Yummy Breakfast Porridge

 When done, stir in the ghee or oil.

-• During spring, don't soak the flakes but put the ghee or coconut oil in the pot, heat it up, add the flakes and toast them for about 5 minutes, then add hot water.
+• During spring, don't soak the flakes; put the ghee or coconut oil in the pot, heat it up, add the flakes, toast them for about 5 minutes, and then add hot water.

-• Add 1 tbsp mixed seeds (sunflower, pumpkin, and sesame) or 3 soaked and peeled almonds during the winter.
+• Add 1 tbsp mixed seeds (sunflower, pumpkin, and sesame) or three soaked and peeled almonds during the winter.

 Here is something to consider!